Do you really want to buy that crochet pattern but are unsure if it is worth the money? Use these steps to vet a paid crochet pattern before you buy!

 Because tech editing costs money, it is one of the steps most often skipped by new designers.

 The majority of frustrating errors in a pattern are from incorrect math or incorrect crochet grammar.
-Both of these are greatly lessened by tech editors and testers.
+Tech editors and testers greatly lessen both of these.

-Now, no pattern is every error-free!
+Now, no pattern is ever error-free!
 Don’t expect absolute perfection!
 After all, both the designer and tech editor are human!

 A pattern that is edited and/or tested has had multiple sets of eyes look it over, and the pattern is far less likely to have glaring errors or lack clarity.